“It doesn’t matter to the Lord whether He saves by the few or by the many” (I Samuel 14:6).

-One: Spend a great deal of time every day on your knees.
+One: Pray.
+Spend a great deal of time every day on your knees.
 Do not try this–or anything else–on your own.
 You want the Lord to do this and be glorified in it.

 Eight: Add a spirit of joy to the worship services.
 You do this by your attitude, by calling attention to accomplishments of those who do well, as well as by the tempo and choice of music for the service.

-Nine: As you welcome the new members and celebrate the changes, do not neglect the longtime leaders who have served this church in good times and bad.
+Nine: Celebrate the saints.
+As you welcome the new members and celebrate the changes, do not neglect the longtime leaders who have served this church in good times and bad.
 The first defections from a growing church are often people who have served for years but who now feel they are being pushed out.

-Twelve: Station greeters outside the front doors on Sunday, 15 to 30 minutes prior to events.
+Twelve: Greeters.
+Station greeters outside the front doors on Sunday, at least 15 minutes prior to events.
 They should be encouraged to stay alert, ready to assist the elderly or handicapped from their cars, and equipped with large umbrellas in case of rain.
 The pastor will want to drop by each Sunday at some point to make sure they are on the job and compliment them.
 (Caution them about spending the time talking to each other rather than watching for arriving worshipers.)
 Drop them a thank-you note occasionally and rotate this responsibility.

-Thirteen: Pay attention to the comfort in the sanctuary, the seating, the audio, the temperature, etc. Consider enlisting a couple of ladies to make recommendations about décor, comfort, visual impact, etc.
+Thirteen: Comfort.
+Pay attention to the comfort in the sanctuary, the seating, the audio, the temperature, etc. Consider enlisting a couple of ladies to make recommendations about décor, comfort, visual impact, etc.